Databases A - Z

 Consumer Health Complete (mobile)

-Full text journals, magazines, and reference books from EBSCOhost dealing with health, wellness, fitness, and nutrition – coverage includes a focus on the complementary, holistic and integrated approaches to health and wellness.
-Browse medical, health-related and drug reference books.
-Read articles on health and fitness.
-Find sources for alternative health information.
+Full text journals, magazines, and reference books dealing with health, wellness, fitness, and nutrition – coverage includes a focus on the complementary, holistic and integrated approaches to health and wellness.

-This resource is the online version of popular Consumer Reports magazine.
+This resource is the website of popular Consumer Reports magazine.
 With it, you can find consumer product information, including reviews, ratings, and safety information based on impartial testing.
+Digital full-text of the actual magazine is also available.

 Dictionary of Literary Biography (mobile)